 The vagina is a muscular but elastic organ that is capable of doing incredible things.
 Its walls contain thin layers of coating moisture that provide lubrication.
 This moisture also provides the vagina with an alkaline environment suitable for the survival of sperm during sexual reproduction.
 Vaginal lubrication differs based on age, hormone production, medication, surgery, menopause, and many others.
-As you continue to read this article, we will discuss the cause and symptoms of vaginal dryness, and possible solutions to regain lubrication
+If you're asking yourself: "Why is my vagina dry?", read this article.
+We will discuss the causes and symptoms of vaginal dryness and possible solutions to regain lubrication.

 Vaginal dryness is a common symptom affecting 1 out of 3 menopausal women though this condition can occur before menopause.
 Estrogen helps to maintain vaginal fluid and keep the vaginal lining elastic and thick.
 When estrogen decreases, the amount of fluid in the vaginal also decreases, resulting in dryness.
 Low estrogen can affect any woman at any age.
 Vaginal dryness can be painful and irritative, particularly during sexual intercourse.
 Lack of moisture in the vagina can have negative impacts on one's quality of life and relationship.